AoikamiMio/Arch-Linux-UEFI-Installation-Guide/README.md

 ```
 # dd if=/dev/zero of=/swapfile bs=1M count=8192 status=progress
 ```
-> Replace `8192` with a required value (unit:Mb).
+> Replace `8192` with a necessary value (unit:Mb).
 Same as RAM of device in general way.
 1. Change authority
 ```
 # chmod 600 /swapfile